 I used a Stamford University research template to develop the informed consent at the start of the form.

 The survey has provided a large body of data and tables, my challenge is now to understand what is most relevant.
 Is there any additional analysis I can do such as trying to find correlations or different representations of the qualitative data.
 Also I am keen to understand which pieces of data I should elevate and include in the presentation.

-In the book The Complete Guide to Business School Presenting: What your professors don’t tell you… What you absolutely must know Ridgley recommends incorporating analysis in to your presentation to provide “clarity and concision”.
+In the book The Complete Guide to Business School Presenting: What your professors don’t tell you… What you absolutely must know Ridgley recommends incorporating analysis into your presentation to provide “clarity and concision”.
 The recommendation is not to talk about the model or the process but to display the results.
 We should also use SWAT (Strength, Weaknesses, Opportunities, Threats) or PEST (Political/Environmental/Social/Technology Environment) in relation to the results.
 It is important not to have too much complex information, the information provided should have context and relate to the conclusion.
-Use a two by two matrix Ridgley advices looking at Value Chain, value chain is new concept to me so I will need to do further reading to understand the application and how it relates to our work.
-I think that we will be in a position to talk about finance in broad terms but this will be refined throughout the process.
+Use a two-by-two matrix Ridgley advices looking at Value Chain, value chain is new concept to me so I will need to do further reading to understand the application and how it relates to our work.
+I think that we will be in a position to talk about finance in broad terms but this will be refined throughout the process (Ridgley, 2012).

 I found the benefit of working with a team this week has been the rapid feedback.
 I was able to circulate a draft get feedback and publish the survey in one working day.
 I have also found that having positive and supportive team members has helped me remain motivated and engaged.